kodyellis/CS245/README.md

 # CS245
-A repository for the html,css,php and other languages's code I make for this Intro to Web Application class.
+A repository for the html,css,php and other web languages's code I make for this Intro to Web Application class.